Short Bio

 Three chess engines (Python Machine Learning Chess Engine) based

 on machine learning, and more specifically on reinforcement and supervised learning.
-The chess engines were
+The

 developed using Python programming language.
 In total, three different game models